 The UKGI Financial Institutions Group ("FIG") is responsible for managing the government's NWG shareholding and disposal programme on behalf of HMT.
 The UKGI Transactions Committee is responsible for overseeing this work and determining advice to HMT and ministers on the stewardship, and preparation and execution of disposal strategies, of NWG.
 During the period in review, the UKGI Deputy Chair was the Chair of the Transactions Committee with the Committee further comprising of the Chair of the UKGI Board, the CEO of UKGI, the Director of the FIG team and at least 3 additional independent non-executive directors of the UKGI Board.
 The Committee convenes monthly with update calls taking place approximately two weeks after each meeting, unless otherwise determined by the Chair of the Committee.
-Further ad-hoc meetings may be called subject to the requirements of specific transactions and stewardship activities.
-To ensure the UKGI Board is kept up to date on the stewardship of NWG and other activities of the Transactions Committee, the Chair provides an update to the Board as a standing item on each UKGI Board agenda.
+Further ad-hoc meetings may be called subject to the requirements of specific transactions and stewardship of NWG and other activities of the Transactions Committee, the Chair provides an update to the Board as a standing item on each UKGI Board agenda.